-- ✤ Tdap within the last 10 years - 2-step skin test Tuberculosis screening -must be administered 1-3 weeks apart within the past 12 months \ 2-step required for annuals as well Hepatitis B series (three).
-Series must be started prior to the first day of class.
+- Tdap within the last 10 years - 2-step skin test Tuberculosis screening -must be administered 1-3 weeks apart within the past 12 months \ Annuals are 2-step as well - Hepatitis B series (three).
+Series must be started prior to first dayofclass.

 - MMR series (two).
-Series must be started prior to the first day of class. - Varicella series (chicken pox) (two).
-Series must be started prior to the first day of class. - Influenza annually- vaccination must be for current flu season and submitted to CastleBranch prior to the first day of class (times may vary for availability of the flu vaccination). - Covid-19 Vaccination (Proof must be uploaded to CastleBranch) or Medical or Religious exemption.
+Series must be started prior to first day of class. - Varicella series (chicken pox) (two).
+Series must be started prior to first day of class. - Influenza annually- vaccination must be for current flu season and submitted to CastleBranch by first day of class (times may vary for availability of the flu vaccination). - Covid-19 Vaccination (Proof of vaccination must be posted to CastleBranch) or Medical or Religious exemption.